Flashsolutions/buildlog-lasercutter-marlin/README.md

 * Paypal to 394ad2f@gmail.com
 * Bitcoins to 16TFmnFyvDA8Q6TTakvvhargy8c89Rb3cj
+* Paypal to larryfortna@gmail.com

 Safety Warnings
 ==================
 Ensure that the Power Supply 5v rail is connected to RAMPS I2C 5v pin and that the D1 diode is removed from the RAMPS board as shown in the wiring diagram.
 If this pin is not connected the laser will fire when you disconnect your ramps board from USB power.

+The MPCNC does not use the above mentioned pin.
+I highly recommend you at least put your Laser on a switch so that you can ensure it remains off when not needed.

 Wiring
 ==================